Tesla unveils electric big-rig truck in midst of Model 3 factory 'hell'

 The truck can go up to 500 miles (800 km) at maximum weight at highway speed, Musk said.

-Diesel trucks are capable of traveling up to 1,000 miles (1,600 km) on a single tank of fuel.
+Diesel trucks are capable of travelling up to 1,000 miles (1,600 km) on a single tank of fuel.

 The Tesla Semi can also go from 0 to 60 miles per hour (100 km per hour) in five seconds without cargo or reach 60 mph in 20 seconds at the maximum weight allowed on U.S. highways of 80,000 pounds (36,300 kg).